|

 suggestion so the equipment was removed from the location until an

-aggreement was reached.
+agreement was reached.
 The station then carried on as normal.

-End Of The Mediumwave
+The End Of Central on Mediumwave

-One Saturday,
+One Saturday

 I was doing my show and there was a visit from Manweb.
 Apparently the